Coroner: 3 found dead at Cambria County home died of COVID-19

 - Donald Kinsey, 62, was found in the camper, which was in a barn on the property.

 Cambria County Coroner Jeff Lees released the autopsy results Wednesday, Dec.
-29, citing their cause of death as COVID-19 following toxicology and micrology results.
+29, citing their cause of death as COVID-19 following toxicology and micrology tests.

 Lees said the three had passed away five days before being found.